manassaloi/manassaloi.github.io/_posts/2016-04-21-mcKinsey-edge-hattori.markdown

 Create a Minimalist Presentation Tool Kit.
 Memorize the six core charts that make up a presentation backbone structure.

 **PRINCIPLE 41**
 Create an Easy-to-Use Template for Updates.
-Always have a template for updates and make sure you involve everybody in your communication loop
+Always have a template for updates and make sure you involve everybody in your communication loop.

 **PRINCIPLE 42**
 Give Away Knowledge and Tools Unsparingly..
 Put the “pay it forward economics” in full throttle to make others successful around you.